The Parent PLUS Loan Crisis

 In October 2011 the U.S. Department of Education changed a key requirement for the program.
 Thousands of families have been hit hard as parents have discovered they no longer qualify for Parent PLUS Loans.
 This drop should be a concern to all of higher education as students the country needs the most find it more difficult to get the education they need and we need them to have.

 UNCF's report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation's HBCUs, documented the crisis and called on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.

-Media – Learn more about what UNCF is saying about the Parent PLUS loan issue and how it is affecting low-income minority students across the country.
+Media — Learn more about what UNCF is saying about the Parent PLUS Loan issue and how it has affected low-income minority students across the country.